hellovamsi/hellovamsi/README.md

 ### About Me
 + Built fraud and location platforms for ~5 years at Delivery Hero (Berlin, DE)
-+ Before that, I built apps and optimised algorithms to improve customer satisfaction, grow business, and reduce losses at Ola (Bengaluru, IN)
++ Before that, I built apps and optimised algorithms to improve customer satisfaction and ride matching at Ola (Bengaluru, IN)
-+ Something different: I launched a hardware smart button and did account management at a 40 person IoT startup in Hyderabad, IN
++ Something different: I launched a hardware smart button and did account management at a 40 person IoT startup in Hyderabad, IN where I reported directly to the CEO

 Contact me on LinkedIn:
 🪔 I am offering pro-bono product work for startups or organisations working on social causes until 31 May 2026.